- Things to Know

 - pain in the anal area,

-- swelling and feeling a lump at the anus are all associated with inflamed hemorrhoids.
+- feeling a lump at the anus are all associated with inflamed hemorrhoids.

 It is important to remember that rectal bleeding or blood in the stool is never normal and, while it may come from a relatively benign cause like hemorrhoids, more serious causes can be life-threatening.
 These include bleeding from ulcers, diverticulitis, inflammatory bowel disease, and tumors.
 If rectal bleeding occurs, it is important to contact your health care professional or seek emergency medical care.
 This is especially important if the person is taking blood-thinning medications.